Christian Education and Formation

 Children

 The promises we make each time a person becomes a member of the church through baptism guide Children’s Ministries at St. Gregory’s.
 (See pp. 304-305 in the Book of Common Prayer for a refresher!)
 While the focus is on our youngest members, we recognize that we are one Body of Christ, all connected, and strive to strengthen our bonds through cross-generational programming.
-Our goal is for children to know God loves them, and desires for them to love themselves and others.
-For more information, click on the button below or contact Jenifer Marquardt.
+Our goal is for children to know God loves them, and wants them to love themselves and others.
+Our Children’s and Youth ministries is a big umbrella that includes:

 Youth